elaktif/elaktif-student-performance-analysis-Capstone/README.md

 ## Final Notes
 This project is done by me as a student still learning Python, data, and English.
 I did my best to clean the data, build charts, and explain what I see.
 Thank you for checking my work!
+Big thanks to all my mentors for your help, support, and feedback.
+You helped me learn and improve a lot.